 When you and your doctor are thinking about the best way to control your blood sugar, you've got a lot of options to choose from.
 Insulin and other medicines, including shots and pills, can help keep your levels in a healthy range.
 So which ones are right for you?

 Here are some of the things you and your doctor will consider when you’re deciding on a treatment.

 Your blood sugar levels.
 If they stay too high for too long, you’re at risk for complications of diabetes, like eye problems or kidney disease.
 If your blood sugar is above where it should be, your doctor may add another drug to your treatment plan or increase your dose to get you to a healthy range.

 How long you’ve had diabetes.
 If you’ve had the condition for more than 10 years, some diabetes pills may not help you.
 But if you’ve just been diagnosed, your doctor might not make insulin the first treatment you try.
 Also, your treatment plan may change over time, because some medications get less effective the longer you take them.

 Other health problems.
 Some conditions you might have along with diabetes can affect how well your drugs control your blood sugar, including:

 - High blood pressure

 - Sleep apnea or other sleep problems

 Some medications that treat diabetes also may help you treat other health problems or lower your odds of having them.
-For example, GLP-1 agonist drugs help you feel fuller longer after you eat.
+For example, medications called GLP-1 agonists help you feel fuller longer after you eat.
 This may help you lose extra pounds if you're overweight.
 Studies show that the drugs also help protect against heart disease and kidney disease.

 How active you are.
 Exercise can lower your blood sugar levels.
 That’s a good thing, but you need to factor it into your treatment plan.
 Talk to your doctor about how much you move each day.
 You may need to change the dosage of some diabetes drugs if you're more active in your daily life or at work.